 Depending on the biopsy type, you may or may not need anesthesia.
 Doctors may use imaging techniques, such as X-rays, ultrasound, or MRI, during a biopsy to precisely locate the area to sample.
 The doctor needs to close the incision site with sutures or other material for some types of biopsy, such as a punch or surgical biopsy.
 After a biopsy, your doctor will send the tissue sample to a pathologist who will determine whether cancer is present.

-The University of Arizona Cancer Center at Dignity Health is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
-You can trust our oncologists and pathologists to take the utmost care when performing and analyzing your biopsy.
-If you are interested in getting a biopsy in Arizona, Find a Doctor near you today or call 855.666.2839 (8222).
+At the Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center, you can trust our oncologists and pathologists to take the utmost care when performing and analyzing your biopsy.
+If you are interested in getting a biopsy in Arizona, Find a Doctor near you today or call (602) 406-8222.

 Your doctor may recommend a biopsy if he or she suspects a problem based on your physical exam or other tests.
 Biopsies are usually performed to determine if cancer is present, but doctors also biopsy tissue to diagnose other diseases and conditions.
 Who performs your biopsy, where it takes place, and how long it takes will also depend on the type of biopsy.